ChatAppDevelopment/ChatApp/README.md

 # ChatApp Open-Source Programs

 This is the public repo that contains all open-sourced ChatApp projects that are published to the site.
-You can find more information posted in the dropdown categories below.
+You can find more information posted below.
 Keep in mind that this is subject to change in the future.

 <hr>